 Adam Sencenbaugh has tried more than 20 cases to jury verdict.
 He represents clients in employment litigation and general civil litigation in arbitration, federal court, state court, the State Office of Administrative Hearings ("SOAH"), and various state administrative agencies.
 Adam serves as a trusted advisor to clients navigating a wide range of employment law issues, including compliance with Title VII, § 1981, ADA, ADEA, FMLA, and FLSA.
 Adam’s employment litigation practice is focused on defending clients against claims of systemic discrimination prosecuted by the EEOC, as well as protecting employers against unfair competition and breaches of fiduciary duties.
 Adam also served as co-counsel for a coalition of 88 school districts in a lawsuit challenging the constitutionality of the state’s current school finance system.
 This lawsuit, which was tried over the course of 16 weeks, culminated in a 382-page decision from State District Judge John Dietz in August 2014, holding Texas’s school finance system unconstitutional on all of the grounds asserted by Haynes and Boone’s clients.

-Adam was selected for inclusion in Texas Super Lawyers Rising Stars, Thomson Reuters, for Employment Defense Litigation and Environmental Defense Litigation, 2015; and Business Litigation, 2014-2021.
-He was also recognized as a Labor and Employment Star by Benchmark Litigation, Euromoney Institutional Investor PLC, 2021 and recognized in Austin’s Top Attorneys, Austin Monthly, Open Sky Media, 2021-2022.
+Adam was selected for inclusion in Texas Super Lawyers Rising Stars, Thomson Reuters, for Employment Defense Litigation and Environmental Defense Litigation, 2015; and Business Litigation, 2014-2021, recognized as a Labor and Employment Star by Benchmark Litigation, Euromoney Institutional Investor PLC, 2021, Best Lawyers in America, Woodward/White, Inc., for Litigation - Environmental, 2024 and in Austin’s Top Attorneys, Austin Monthly, Open Sky Media, 2021-2023.

 - Won injunctive relief against Republic of Albania in federal court regarding production sharing contract on behalf of Texas-based oil and gas company.